 There is also the risk that an email might be forwarded to the wrong recipient.
 Contact details being searched for on the NHS mail directory could result in the selection of the wrong email address, such as selecting someone with a similar or same name.

 The GMC offers specific guidance on confidentiality (paragraph 5), stating: “Doctors, like everyone else, must comply with the law when using, accessing or disclosing personal information.”

 GMC advice on confidentiality is underpinned by eight principles, including the requirement to: “Make sure any personal information you hold or control is effectively protected at all times against improper access, disclosure or loss.”

 Organisations should maintain policies that set out the legitimate ways in which patients can contact a service for access to advice and treatment.
 A policy should also be agreed for the benefit of staff and clinicians, setting out protocols for staff being contacted for advice or requests outside of normal channels.
 This should include circumstances in which high-risk clinical information is disclosed, making sure that the patient and their personal information is protected.

-Apart from avoiding regulatory or other difficulties, such policies will help prevent reputational damage to the organisation from claims of unequal access to services.
-Responding safely and equitably to requests for advice or access to healthcare should help prevent you or the practice coming under criticism if a complaint is raised.
+Apart from avoiding regulatory or other difficulties, such policies will help prevent reputational damage to the organisation from complaints of unequal access to services.
+Responding safely and equitably to requests for advice or access to healthcare should help prevent criticism if a complaint is raised.

 - Act swiftly and refer to organisational policy if you are concerned about a person’s immediate symptoms or welfare.